Home > African Destinations > Egypt > How to Take a Day Trip to Luxor from Cairo

 Visiting Luxor's Valley of the Kings During a Day Tour of Luxor from Cairo

 I created an entire page on Luxor’s Valley of the Kings, which many people believe is the top tourist destination in Egypt.
-To read a much more detailed summary of my time at the Valley of the Kings, click HERE.

 The Best Way to Visit the Valley of the Kings is with a Guide